drvinceknight/nbchkr/README.md

 - `score:<total>` A cell with assert statements to check an answer.
 Worth `<total>` marks.
-- `hidden` A cell that should not be shown.
+- `hide` A cell that should not be shown.
-- `solution` A cell that will only be shown in the feedback generated.

 See documentation for further examples and features.